- Doctors & Departments

 Lactose intolerance is extremely rare in infants and young children, who are born with sufficient lactase to digest milk sugar.
 In older children, adolescents, and adults, however, lactose intolerance is a common problem.
 The frequency of lactose intolerance varies by race and ethnicity, with the lowest occurrence in European Americans and higher occurrence in African Americans, Hispanic Americans, Asian Americans and Native Americans.

-Read more helpful resources about lactose intolerance from:
+Read more helpful resources about lactose intolerance from The National Institutes of Health.

 After consuming dairy, patients with lactose intolerance may develop: